dougsweetser/Q/docs/Blogs/Paper/paper.md

 their talk.
 And of course the idea could be wrong.
 I submitted the paper to the Journal Classical and Quantum Gravity.
 I have never been able to read and understand an abstract in that journal because it was too dense with jargon.
-The title of the jorunal did sound relevant.
+The title of the journal did sound relevant.
 Here was the abstract I submitted:

 ## Abstract